mohseenHamid/tsbc-challenge-1-mh-code-refactor/README.md

 - Heading attributes fall in sequential order
 - Title elements contain a concise, descriptive title

+## Usage

+Static webpage that contains a navigation bar in the header that contains links to the main content sections on the page.
+Click on the links to navigate to the respective sections.

 ## Mock-Up

 The Horiseon webpage includes:

 - a header containing a page title + navigation bar
 - a cover image
 - a main body containing cards with text and images
 - a footer containing copyright info

 The following link takes you to the GitHub page deployment of the website:

 - https://mohseenhamid.github.io/tsbc-challenge-1-mh/

 ## Credits